SanjayK2006/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step1: Start

-1. Import the packages.
+Step2.
+Import the packages.

-2. Analyse the data.
+Step3.
+Analyse the data.

-3. Use modelselection and Countvectorizer to preditct the values.
+Step4.
+Use modelselection and Countvectorizer to preditct the values.

-4. Find the accuracy and display the result.
+Step5.
+Find the accuracy and display the result.

+Step6: Stop

 ## Program:
 ```